sherwynds/Car-Rental-Reservation-DB/README.md

 # Car Rental/Reservation Database
 The purpose of this project is to build a Car Rental/Reservation Database:
-* *Customer View:* Users to sign up, search available rentals in their area, calculate estimated cost, and make a rental or reserve for later
+* *Customer View:* Users can sign up, search available rentals in their area, calculate estimated cost, and make a rental or reserve for later
 * *Clerk View:* Clerks can sign out a rental, pre-made reservation, or view company, branch, and location-wide reports
 * *Table View:* Administrators to view and edit all the records in the database